treebeardtech/nbmake/README.md

 1. Runs notebooks individually through [jupyter-book](https://github.com/executablebooks/jupyter-book), allowing the same options such as allowing exceptions on individual cell.
 2. Works everywhere pytest does, allowing testing locally, on pre-commit, and in the cloud
-3. Builds an HTML report of each test run which can be uploaded to hosting providers such as Netlify.
+3. Builds an HTML report of the test run which can be uploaded to hosting providers such as Netlify.

 See [docs](https://treebeardtech.github.io/nbmake) to get started.